 Dry needling is a skilled technique performed by a physical therapist using filiform needles to penetrate the skin and/or underlying tissues to affect change in body structures and functions for the evaluation and management of neuromusculoskeletal conditions, pain, movement impairments, and disability.

-In other words, Dry Needling is an evidenced based technique in which thin needles are inserted into muscle, joints, and soft tissues with the goal of decreasing muscle spasm, increasing blood flow, stimulating tissue healing, and restoring normal function of soft tissues and joints.
+In other words, Dry Needling is an evidenced-based technique in which thin needles are inserted into muscle, joints, and soft tissues with the goal of decreasing muscle spasms, increasing blood flow, stimulating tissue healing, and restoring normal function of soft tissues and joints.
 Current research shows that Dry Needling is an effective treatment technique for conditions such as low back pain, chronic ankle instability, cervicogneic headaches, post-op shoulder pain, osteoarthritis, tendonitis, chronic pain, and many other neuromuscular conditions.
 This technique is most effective when combined with a comprehensive treatment program that includes functional movement retraining and exercise.
 Physical Therapists must obtain a specialized certification in Dry Needling in order to provide this intervention to patients.

 Benefits of Dry Needling: